AriFordsham/GHCWiki/proposals/merge-request-workflow.md

 The final review is *not a complete code review*: it’s a quick process review.
 Think of it as a human version of the CI testing that every MR must pass.
-It should take the maintainer no more than 10 or 15 minutes.
+It should take the maintainer no more than 10 or 15 minutes and should very rarely be a show-stopper.
+See the "Final MR Sanity check details" section at the end of this document for details on what this review entails.

-Moreover, the final review should not impose significant delay: within one working day a maintainer should either put it in the merge queue, or else push it back into the "Techincal Review" stage with a comment.
+The final review should not impose significant delay: within one working day a maintainer should either put it in the merge queue, or else push it back into the "Techincal Review" stage with a comment.
 Such a push-back does not imply that the MR is bad; only that for some reason it is not quite